Join in on the fun and have “Christmas with The Travelling Mabels”

 10 years went by and my wife and I joined forces with Thomas Ross to write some music and put together an album.
 Ian listened to the album, liked it, and invited us to open for his annual Canada day show at Heritage park.
 There is also a track on the album co written by Ian Tyson, me and my wife Lana Floen titled "Just You and Me".
 I am toying with the idea of recording a new version and releasing it sometime in the future.

 In 2008, I helped formed the group The Travelling Mabels and we released our first Album, which included a track written by Pat Hatherly and Jim Lewis titled Alberta Blue.
-All the musicians on the song, with the exception of the Jerry Adolfe (drummer for the band Chilliwack) were all part of Ian's band.
-Myself on piano Gord Maxwell on bass and Gord Mathews on guitar.
+All the musicians on the song, with the exception of Jerry Adolfe (drummer for the band Chilliwack) were all part of Ian's band.
+Me on piano, Gord Maxwell on bass and Gord Mathews on guitar.
 I had asked Ian if he would like to sing on the bridge of the song and he graciously accepted.
 Once again I ventured out to the old stone house, this time with a small recording rig to track Ian’s vocal.
 After the fifth pass he told me I should have enough to work with and just like that, it was done.
 And he was right.
 And it was amazing.
 His voice had this “Curly from City Slickers” narrative quality that was so perfect and fitting for the lyric.
 I can’t imagine the part any other way.
 In 2022 an acoustic version of the song was remixed and released again on our 2022 Album Take Me Home.
 Alberta Blue continues to have a life of its own.
 Red Barn Books Publishing created a children’s board book based on the lyrics and won Alberta 2022 Children’s Book of the Year.
 It is so cool to think of all the parents and grandparents who have purchased the book, reading it to their children and grand children as the Mabels and Ian Tyson serenade them.

 I called Ian for the last time back in September of 2022.
 He was getting over Covid, but doing ok.
 We had a good chat and I mentioned his name had come up in recent conversation between me and Tom Coxworth and that Tom would be giving him a call.